shivam-mnnit/BunnysDiary/README.md

 ## BunnysDiary
 A travel app that lets you search all the related information required for the city to travel.
-It helps you in booking hotels,flights etc.
+It helps you in booking hotels,flights etc. It makes your vacations more good.

 # Features